 This Program Project Grant consists of two basic science projects, one clinical trial project, and four service cores.
 There are also two subcontracts with investigators at other institutions.
-This grant has been continuously funded since 1980 and has been funded through June 2016.

 Funded by NIH-NCI